Retail gasoline in the U.S. rose to a seasonal high after refinery upsets cut fuel supplies and crude traded near a three-month high.

 “Refiners can’t make as much gasoline to the summer grade as they can to fall and winter,” he said.
 “That’ll increase supplies in the East and help take the pressure of prices.”

-West Texas Intermediate oil for September delivery was at $96.58 a barrel, up 61 cents, on the New York Mercantile Exchange today.
-Prices rose as high as $96.76, the highest level since May 11.
+West Texas Intermediate oil for September delivery rose $1.51 to $97.48 a barrel today on the New York Mercantile Exchange today.
+Prices rose as high as $97.60, the highest level since May 10.

-Nymex gasoline futures for September delivery were at $3.0472 a gallon, up 1.64 cents.
-Prices increased 0.33 cents yesterday on speculation that demand will increase as the U.S. approaches the Labor Day holiday.
+Nymex gasoline futures for September delivery gained 5.02 cents to $3.081 a gallon.
+Prices increased 0.33 cent yesterday on speculation that demand will increase as the U.S. approaches the Labor Day holiday.

 Crude supplies also slipped for the third week, shrinking 3.7 million barrels, or 1 percent, to 366.2 million, the agency said.
 They probably climbed for the first time in four weeks in the seven days ended Aug.
-17, gaining 900,000 barrels, as imports increased and demand slid from a nine-month high, according to the median estimate of nine analysts in a Bloomberg News survey.
+17, gaining 900,000 barrels, as imports increased and demand slid from a nine-month high, according to the survey.